davidfstr/dafoster.net/_posts/2014-02-02-what-is-color.md

 Could I make a filtering program like this that would alter onscreen colors in such a way that a colorblind individual could distinguish them more easily?
 This would be very useful to me since I am colorblind myself and would like to be able to distinguish colors more easily.

-The principal difficulty I foresee is that my computer monitor may not be a full-spectrum light source.
+The principal difficulty I foresee is that my computer monitor is probably a narrow-spectrum light source.
 Indeed the manual for the DELL U2711 (my monitor) does not have any information about its spectral output.
 So I would need to measure it with a spectrometer or similar instrument.

 Unfortunately Amazon mainly has simple spectrometers that give spectral lines only, not their intensities or the full spectral graph.
 A spectrometer that can measure the full spectral power distribution currently costs a fair bit more.
 A few I've noticed: